-The best weight loss plan to follow is one that fits your lifestyle, and as a horse lover, what is a better way to lose weight than ride your horse?
-Once you start, you may feel sore or have wobbly legs, which is common when you start any exercise regimen, but you’ll find that those fades quickly.
+The best weight loss plan to follow is one that fits your lifestyle, and as a horse lover, what is a better way to lose weight than riding your horse?
+Once you start, you may feel sore or have wobbly legs, which is common when you start any exercise regimen, but you’ll find that those fade quickly.

 Remember, you are dealing with an animal that has a mind of its own, It is important to pet and bond with the horse to be able to get the best experience out of your session.

 Yes it is time-consuming and yes you have to be prepared to brave all weathers on a daily basis, but it certainly has provided people with years of joy and happiness.

 Horse riding is considered an aerobic exercise because it increases your heart rate and challenges your cardiovascular system.
 During a ride, you will be engaging multiple muscle groups including muscles in your back, thighs, abdomen, arms, buttocks, and calves.

 This type of exercise will help also help to build endurance and improve overall fitness levels.
 In addition to burning calories during the actual ride itself, horse riding also requires strength and balance to remain on the horse.